-The staff at Greensboro’s Friendly Dentistry use state-of-the-art technology to treat a wide variety of dental problems: from cavities to cracked or chipped teeth, abfractions, and other issues that affect the health and well being of your mouth.
-Friendly Dentistry prides itself on helping patients maintain good dental health for a lifetime.
+The dental associates at Greensboro’s Friendly Dentistry use state-of-the-art technology to treat a wide variety of dental problems from cavities to chipped teeth, abfractions, and other issues that affect your oral health.
+Our dentist office prides itself on helping patients maintain good dental health for a lifetime.
 As one of the top dental offices in the Greensboro area, Friendly Dentistry’s staff works with the individual needs and budget of every patient to decide on the best treatment options for their current needs and future goals.

 Restorative Dentistry in Greensboro, NC at Friendly Dentistry

-Many people think cosmetic dentistry is the best method for achieving the perfect smile, but it is restorative dentistry that builds the foundation you need for straight, pearly white teeth.
-Before improving your smile with cosmetic dentistry practices, restorative dentistry procedures focus on renewing the condition of your teeth and gums by repairing any damage.
-Friendly Dentistry customizes restorative dentistry plans for patients, so each procedure is tailored to meet your specific needs.
+Many people think cosmetic dentistry is the best method for achieving the perfect smile, but it is restorative dentistry that builds the foundation you need for a complete smile makeover.
+Before improving your smile with cosmetic dental procedures, restorative dentistry procedures focus on renewing the condition of your teeth and gums by repairing any damage.
+Friendly Dentistry customizes restorative dentistry plans for patients, so each dental treatment is tailored to meet your specific needs.

 The fact is that teeth do not get better on their own.
 Without the right interventions, in most cases teeth will get worse and the problems will spread.
 Restorative dental procedures are the building blocks of beautiful, functional, and healthy teeth and gums.
-Our Greensboro, NC dentists restore damage from gum disease as well as chipped, cracked, discolored, or missing teeth due to trauma, bad hygiene, or age.
+Our Greensboro, NC dentist office restores damage from gum disease as well as chipped, cracked, discolored, or missing teeth due to trauma, bad hygiene, or age.
 Deep cleanings, fillings, crowns, bridges, and implants are just a few of the options available in dental restoration work.

 Too many patients mistake restorative dentistry procedures as optional when considering cosmetic dentistry.
-Thinking they can minimize their costs by skipping restorative dental work, patients quickly discover that to achieve their smile goals, these restorative practices are necessary to restore and maintain the health and function of your teeth and gums before taking on any cosmetic procedures.
-Think of restorative dentistry as the first step in improving your overall oral health.
+Thinking they can minimize their costs by skipping restorative dental work, patients quickly discover that in order to achieve their smile goals, these restorative dental services are necessary to restore and maintain the health and function of your teeth and gums before taking on any cosmetic procedures.
+Think of restorative dentistry services as the foundational first step in improving your overall dental health.